-The reporting period is the fiscal year 2023 (January 1 to December 31); comparative data for previous years are included.
+The current report covers the calendar year 2024 (January 1 to December 31); comparative data from previous years is included for better context.

-For reasons of better readability, gender-specific wording and formal display of gender identities are not used.
-The form chosen stands for all genders (m/f/d).
+For the sake of readability, we have chosen to forgo gender-specific language.
+All personal designations apply equally to all genders (m/f/d).

-Foreword by the Board of Directors
+Foreword by the hairwoman of the Board